All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Surgical Options

 Bariatric surgery (gastric sleeve, gastric bypass) remains the most effective single intervention for severe obesity, producing 25 to 35% weight loss.
 The Middle East has some of the highest rates of bariatric surgery per capita globally.
-However, surgery carries risks including nutritional deficiencies, surgical complications, and the need for lifelong follow-up.
+But surgery carries risks including nutritional deficiencies, surgical complications, and the need for lifelong follow-up.
 For many patients, weight loss medication is a reasonable first step before considering surgery.
 GLP-1 vs bariatric surgery

 Selecting the Right Approach